qhsun/airline-hadoop-analysis/README.md

     # package on [github](github.com).
 See the associated README file for that
     # package for more information including software dependencies.

+    # To replicate the analysis from the manuscript by Foss & Markatou entitled
-    # To replicate the analysis, run the commands below.
+    # "Clustering Mixed-Type Data in R and Hadoop", run the commands below.

 ## Analysis pipeline: